 & Electrical Manufacturer's Items And Their History

-and learn how to tell one GECO socket from the other.
+how to tell one GECO socket from the other.

 This is where this site started from.
 Since this page

 was done, there has been much more Hubbell history and information

 found which will make for a complete redesign of this page and section

 in the soon future.
 Hubbell Patents

 This section has some early patent research on Hubbell.

 It is mostly complete with only a few missing patents which will be

 added in when this section is re done into the new format Wheeler Reflector